DylanSp/wheel-lang/README.md

 }
 ```

-Expressions can have number, boolean, object, and `null` values, as well as variable references.
+Expressions can have number, boolean, string, object, and `null` values, as well as variable references.
 Supported operators:

 - Arithmetic: `+`, `-`, `*`, `/`
 - Logical: `&`, `|`, `!` (Note that logical and/or use a single character, not `&&`/`||`)
 - Relational: `<`, `>`, `<=`, `>=`, `==`, `/=` (last operator is the not-equal operator)
+- Object field access: `.`

 Operator precedence is documented in [`docs/precedence.md`](docs/precedence.md).